javisantana/javisantana.com/_posts/2015-07-09-local-search.md

 # Local search with PostGIS

+(Formatting is much better in github so I encourage you to read this blog post in this [github ticket](https://github.com/javisantana/javisantana.com/issues/6) while I change the blog theme so something that actually works for code chunks)

 I was talking with some friends about a geo problem they have:

 > Given a set of elements with a position and a name in a database give me the N closest to a certain point that